-In chapter 3 we briefly discuss the currently state of art of platforms of this sort, and we make a comparison between them and our own solution as well.
+Chapter 3 briefly describes the current state of art regarding similar platforms, and comparing them and our own solution.

-In chapter 4 we will introduce the technologies that support our platform.
+Chapter 4 introduces some of the technologies that support are used for the development of the solution.

-In chapter 5 we will address the implementation details regarding each component that compose IS E-Learning platform, their functionalities, and their interactions.
+Chapter 5 addresses the implementation details regarding each component that composes IS E-Learning platform, their functionalities, and their interactions.

-In chapter 6 we will do an overview about what we would like that happen to IS E-Learning Platform, so that it can continue to grow and at the very least help the ISEL community with tools that will allow them to develop as engineers and pursue a better future for themselves.
+Chapter 6 gives an overview about the progress of the project, what has been completed, the road ahead and some considerations for the planning of the remaining activities.

 Malta estive a ler e para algo ser considerado como open source per se é preciso pedir/fazer uma licença..
 Por isso ou temos cuidado acrescido com a semântica ou tentamos ver o que é preciso para arranjar uma se quando no final ficar alguma coisa very nicens?